 Centenary students may declare a double major.
 If the designations crosses degree lines (e.g., BA, BS, BFA, BSW), the student must declare which designation is primary.
 The requirements for both majors must be completed in addition to the University core.
 Courses may be shared between degrees, providing the core and all major requirements for each degree are completed.
-A minimum of 128 credits is required.
-The student must declare the double major to the Office of the Registrar.
+A minimum of 120 credits is required.
+The student must declare the double major to the Registar's Office.
 Notification of the double major will be made to the advisor and the Department Chair for both majors.